DataDog/documentation/content/en/tracing/trace_collection/automatic_instrumentation/dd_libraries/dotnet-core.md

 #### Chiseled containers

-To install the .NET Tracer in chiseled or distroless Docker images (without a shell), use the following Dockerfile commands:
+To install the .NET APM SDK in chiseled or distroless Docker images (without a shell), use the following Dockerfile commands:

-- Use `ADD` to put the tracer files in the container.
+- Use `ADD` to put the APM SDK files in the container.
 - Use `COPY --chown=$APP_UID` with an empty folder as source to create the logs path.

 For example, in your Dockerfile: